thomashart17/MagicGlove/README.md

 3)	Light Detection: Notifies people who are totally blind (18% of the blind community) and cannot perceive light if the lights in a room are on or off.

 # Tech Stack 👾
-Software: Python, OpenCV, Google Cloud Speech-to-Text
+Software: Python, OpenCV, Google Cloud Speech-to-Text <br />
 Hardware: Raspberry Pi 4, Camera for Raspberry Pi, Ultrasonic Range Sensor, Buzzer, Photoresistors, Push Buttons